KittapatR/KittapatR/README.md

 Here is an only project that related with health data science: https://github.com/savefd/Healthcare-analytic-LOS

 😎 What I'm interested in:
-1. Signal Processing (including image processing and signal processing)
+1. Signal Processing (including image processing and speech processing)
 2. Mathematical Analysis (e.g., dynamical systems, stochastic differential equation)
 3. Slightly interested in Natural Language Processing
 4. Slightly interested in Data Engineering